 - Firstly, your WP database prefix should be changed to a less predictable one.
 This can be carried out manually (that’s pretty time-consuming) or with the help of such plugins as WP-DBManager or iThemes Security.
 And don’t forget to make a back-up of your database before making any changes to it!
 Check out this detailed video-tutorial that shows how to change WordPress database prefix in your dashboard:

 - Then, change your database access details to more secure ones.
 Again, use both uppercase and lowercase letters, numbers and special symbols.

 Pointer 4: Stay Cool with a Backup

 This should be a rule of the thumb that you should always have a fresh backup of your website stored on your PC.
-By having it, you can be sure that even if hackers get hold of your website, you have a way out and can just completely clear your website’s root folder and reinstall your website from scratch (and be more wary next time).
+By having it, you can be sure that even if hackers get hold of your website, you have a way out and can completely clear your website’s root folder and reinstall your website from scratch (and be warier next time).

 One more great thing about having a fresh website backup is that whenever something gets wrong when you’re customizing a website (to err is human), you can revert changes by simply restoring your backup.

-This is the Sheduled Backup page of the BackUpWordPress plugin.
-This popular backup plugin allows to set your own schedules for files and database backups and to be sure that a fresh backup is always there in case it’s needed.
+This is the Scheduled Backup page of the BackUpWordPress plugin.
+This popular backup plugin allows you to set your own schedules for files and database backups and ensure that a fresh backup is always there in case it’s needed.